 I recently attended the 2014 global analyst summit in San Francisco hosted by Pitney Bowes, an old technology company (now in business for 94 years) that has a new focus in its software along with an entirely new executive team.
 These leaders unveiled a business and technology strategy meant to demonstrate the company’s commitment to software.
 For many years it has been known mostly for mail services and postage metering, but Pitney Bowes also has made investments in software that can help companies change their business processes by optimizing their information assets.
 Over the past few years the company has had its ups and downs as regards its corporate mission, as I wrote in 2012.
 Most of the turmoil was due to conflicting agendas from past management, but other factors were the company was not as clear in communicating the value of its combined software portfolio and not capitalizing on the demand in lines of business and IT for information management and analytics software.

-Topics: Big Data, Social Media, Operational Performance Management (OPM), Pitney Bowes, Business Analytics, Cloud Computing, Location Intelligence, Business Intelligence (BI), Business Performance Management (BPM), Customer Performance Management (CPM), Information Applications (IA), Information Management (IM), Sales Performance Management (SPM), Supply Chain Performance Management (SCPM)
+Topics: Big Data, Social Media, Operational Performance Management (OPM), Pitney Bowes, Business Analytics, Business Intelligence, Cloud Computing, Location Intelligence, Business Performance Management (BPM), Customer Performance Management (CPM), Information Applications (IA), Information Management (IM), Sales Performance Management (SPM), Supply Chain Performance Management (SCPM)